AHHH- The Pause That Refreshes

 Downstairs, lockers and a unlimited supply of dry towels are available as well as be-days or “totos” (there is a rear and front cleansing as well as a dryer).
 These are located in the toilet stalls complete with warm toilet seats.
 Which was perfect for this chilly afternoon.

 There are so many amenities in this resort as well as waterfalls.
 I counted at least 5 waterfalls which gives off a sense of calmness and feeling closer to nature.
 Bonsai plants stand tall against pinewood fences.
-Wood slat boardwalks are available for walking safely and live fish swim in a small pond, decorated with fish painted flags flying merrily.
+Wood slat boardwalks are available for walking safely and live fish swim in a small pond, decorated with fish painted fish flying merrily.

 Open year round, there are private spa suites, a meditation room, a hot foot bath near the front lobby, massage and other spa treatments such as herbal wraps, salt glow, aromatherapy, East Indian cleansing treatments, Watsu, acupuncture. facials and much more.
 Furthermore, there is a clothing optional women’s only outdoor pool available that allows babies to soak too.